jaiswalshubham84/Awesome-Video-Player/README.md

 - `index.html` - A web page to render.
 This is the app's **renderer process**.
 - `mainFunction.js` - Contains all the player functionalities.

-You can learn more about each of these components within the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).
+You can learn more about each of these components within the [Electron Start Guide](http://electron.atom.io/docs/tutorial/quick-start).

 ## To Use